Lekashi/Nicks-portfolio/README.md

 # Nicks-Portfolio

 ### Description:
 This code is my portfolio website.
+This website shows my projects with links to  all my repos.A working navbar will help you scroll the page.
 This is still a work in progress with many to dos.
+The website is not the final product and could be completely different.

 ### Technology used:
 1\.
 HTML